Paulzy3/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
-Write a script that prints the absolute path name of the current working directory.
-Display the contents list of your current directory.
+Display the contents list of your current director